 - Printing process

-- Excellent organisational skills, including being able to make smart decisions, set attainable targets, and prioritise projects and tasks.
+- Excellent organisational skills, including being able to make smart decisions, set attainable targets, and prioritise jobs, projects and tasks.

 - To be able to deal with pressure meeting tight deadlines with high quality and accurate work.